 The electronic flavour of the band’s music kept developing.
 Don White bought an Akai rack sampler unit but didn’t like the options of any makers drum pads: “they all seemed too ‘hard’ to hit and cost far too much”.
 So he researched how they worked, experimented with materials, and made his own.
 White grew up in a family of nine children and they often had to make their own toys so he was “a bit handy”.
 As his designs progressed, he sold each new set he made to other drummers.
 “I first went totally electronic in the Sensible Shoes era, but then brought real drums back into my kit, as I missed the warm sounds.”

-In late 1987 The Skeptics’ III album came out.
-The first release by The Skeptics Mark Two, it was a critical success and a brilliant exposition of their new phase.
+In late 1987 the Skeptics’ III album came out.
+The first release by the Skeptics Mark II, it was a critical success and a brilliant exposition of their new phase.
 The cover image, a blurred and somewhat austere portrait painting by Halvorsen, perfectly summed up the mood and feel of the songs within it.
 ‘Agitator’ in particular – with its pretty piano arpeggio section segueing into a monstrous nightmare type space, then into an evocative chant by D’Ath.

 ‘AFFCO’ is another standout track.